zambal/vaux/README.md

 ## Directives

-Vaux doesn't support block expressions, but it has a rich set of directives to use:
+Vaux doesn't support block expressions, but it has an extensive set of directives to use:

 ```elixir
   defmodule Components.AnotherComponent do